kovetskiy/mark/README.md

   - OutputType: Determines whether the content of the Excerpt macro body is displayed on a new line or inline (optional, options: "BLOCK" or "INLINE", default: BLOCK)
   - Hidden: Hide the excerpt content (optional, default: false)

+* template: `ac:anchor` to set an anchor inside a page
+  - Anchor: Text for the anchor

 * macro `@{...}` to mention user by name specified in the braces.

 ## Template & Macros Usecases